rivian/delta-go/README.md

 - Table features are not supported
 - Change data files are not supported
 - CDC files are not supported
-- Add stats need to be manually generated instead of being read from the parquet file - TODO #3
+- Add stats need to be manually generated instead of being read from the parquet file